The Foundation manages three types of endowments:

 Because endowments are intended to exist permanently, and because they are subject to market conditions, it is extremely important that the capital is preserved.
 Therefore, the Foundation has instituted a spending policy that allows up to a 4% maximum annual distribution from endowments.

-It shall be the Foundation’s policy to pay out annually, 4% of a 12-quarter moving average market value of the endowment pool as of December 31st each year.
+The Foundation's current payout rate is 4% of a 12-quarter moving average market value of the endowment pool as of December 31st each year.

 A spending policy must balance competing objectives: 1) to provide a relatively stable stream of distributions and 2) to preserve the real value of the principal.
 The new spending policy is consistent with what is used at the clear majority of educational institutions and will result in a more smoothed payout over time, which, in essence, will preserve the endowment principal.